 • Ask your credit card company or lender.
 You might be able to view your credit score by logging into your account.
 If not, your creditor or lender can point you in the right direction to access your score.

 • Sign up for a free money management app.
-Lots of choices are out there that let you track your accounts, budget, and optimize spending, but many of them have premium versions for a fee or are filled with ads.
-SoFi Relay is a free money tracker app that also updates your VantageScore 3.0 credit score weekly.
+Lots of choices are out there if you are looking for a money tracker app that lets you view your accounts, budget, and optimize spending.
+Many offer a free credit score.

 You can get free credit reports but not credit scores from AnnualCreditReport.com.
 It’s a good idea to check your credit reports at least once a year.